google.com,pub-8802863805012006.,DIRECT,f08c47fec0942fa0

 3. Practice Structured Writing

-To polish your academic writing skills you must adhere to a specific structure.
+To polish your academic writing skills, you must adhere to a specific structure.
 This structure allows for a clear and organized presentation of your research.
-Craft clear and concise sentences using active voice whenever possible (Both Microsoft Word and Google sheets offer this read aloud functionality).
+Craft clear and concise sentences using active voice whenever possible (Both Microsoft Word and Google Sheets offer this read-aloud functionality).

 Utilize strong verbs and avoid vagueness.
 Structure paragraphs with headings and transitions to guide readers seamlessly through the flow of your arguments.
 Consider using transition words and phrases like “furthermore,” “however,” “consequently,” and “in conclusion” to connect ideas and strengthen the logical flow of your paper.